How to Do a Life Audit: Step-by-Step Guide to Realign Your Life

 - Where could a small change have the biggest positive impact?

 You don’t need to overhaul everything at once.
-This is important!
-Changing everything at once is downright terrifying.
+Trying to change everything at once often leads to overwhelm.

 When you look at the results of your life audit, it’s easy to feel like you need to change everything.
 But that approach usually leads to overwhelm — and burnout.